espruino/EspruinoDocs/info/Troubleshooting.md

 ## In Windows, the COM port appears in the Web IDE, but I can't connect to it

-This is probably because you've reset or unplugged the Espruino board while the Web IDE was connected to it.
-Chrome hangs on to the serial port and stops Espruino from reconnecting to it.
+This can sometimes occur if you've reset or unplugged the Espruino board while the Web IDE was connected to it.
+Chrome can hang onto the serial port and stops Espruino from reconnecting to it.

 Try unplugging Espruino and then completely close Chrome (close all windows, not just the Web IDE).
 However if that doesn't work, try restarting Windows.

-In order to stop this happening in the future, click 'Disconnect' before resetting or unplugging the board.
-We're hoping that a new version of Chrome due out soon will help to fix this problem.
+If you have never been able to connect, check whether there is an error in 'Device Manager' and see the FAQ item above.

 ## In Windows, Espruino was working and now it won't connect